Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Win-back emails are targeted to your inactive customers who have previously been engaged with your brand and product.
 This can mean subscribing, making a purchase, emailing, visiting your website, or a combination of these or other things.
 For whatever reason, they’ve remained inactive for a certain period of time – typically, about 3-6 months, but this varies for every business depending on its customer journey and purchase cycle.

-Win-back emails are essential to boosting your brand loyalty and sales, and they encourage users to make repeat purchases – a huge advantage in business.
+Win-back emails are essential for boosting customer engagement and sales, and they encourage users to make repeat purchases – a huge advantage in business.

 Transactional emails